Skip to main content

 Step 3: Fill Out an Advance Directive

-Step 5: File the Form with UVA Health
+Step 4: File the Form with UVA Health

 You can:

-• Upload to MyChart
+• Upload to MyChart using the MyChart ACP page

-Step 6: Discuss Your Decisions With the People in Your Life
+Step 5: Discuss Your Decisions With the People in Your Life

 An upfront conversation with the people in your life can prevent confusion in case of an emergency.

-Our advice: Review and share copies of your advance directive with the people in your life.
+Our advice: Review and share copies of your advance directive with the important people in your life.
 Make sure everyone understands:

-• The identity of your healthcare decision-maker
+• The identity of your Health Care Agent

 • Where your forms are filed